bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 <div class="release-feature-authors">authors: @JoJoJet</div>

 You probably know that when you send a `Command`, it doesn't mutate the world right away.
-The command gets stored in the system and gets applied later on in the schedule.
+The command gets stored in the system and applied later on in the schedule.
 Deferring mutations in this way has a few benefits:

 * Minimizing world accesses: unlike mutable queries (and resources), deferred mutations are free from data access conflicts, which affords greater parallelizability to systems using this pattern.